AimRT/AimRT/document/sphinx-en/tutorials/interface_cpp/rpc.md

 }
 ```

-Key specifications:
+Specific explanations:
-- Developers must inherit these Service base classes to implement business logic.
-Service instance lifecycle management is the developer's responsibility;
+- Developers need to inherit these Service base classes to implement business logic.
+They are responsible for managing the lifecycle of business Service instances;
-- RPC Type is an inherent attribute indicating the RPC service's protocol system (e.g., `pb`, `ros2`).
-Accessible via the `RpcType` method;
+- RPC Type is an inherent attribute, indicating the system to which the RPC service name belongs, such as `pb`, `ros2`, etc. It can be retrieved via the `RpcType` method;
-- RPC ServiceName represents the service name.
-By default, it uses a protocol-bound value.
-Use `SetServiceName` to configure different services using the same protocol;
+- RPC ServiceName represents the name of the RPC service.
+If not specially configured, it will use a default value bound to the **protocol name**.
+If the same protocol is used to provide different services, it can also be set via the `SetServiceName` method;

-Best practice: If callback tasks are lightweight (e.g., setting variables), handle them directly in the callback.
-For heavy tasks, schedule them to dedicated executors.
+Best practice: If the task in the callback is very lightweight (e.g., setting a variable), it can be handled directly in the callback.
+However, if the task is heavy, it is better to schedule it to another dedicated task executor for processing.### Synchronous Interface

-### Synchronous Interface

-Synchronous interfaces are the simplest to use, but in many cases when business RPC handler functions need to make subsequent downstream requests involving asynchronous calls, they can only block and wait for the downstream calls to complete.
-This may lead to reduced operational efficiency.
-They are generally suitable for handling simple requests that don't require initiating other asynchronous calls.
+The synchronous interface is the simplest to use, but in many cases, the business RPC processing function needs to continue requesting downstream services, which involves some asynchronous calls.
+In such scenarios, it can only block and wait for the downstream calls to complete, potentially reducing runtime efficiency.
+Generally, synchronous interfaces are suitable for handling simple requests that do not require initiating other asynchronous calls.

-The implementation of RPC services using synchronous interfaces typically involves the following steps:
+To implement an RPC service using the synchronous interface, the following steps are typically followed:
-- **Step 0**: Include stub code header files, such as `xxx.aimrt_rpc.pb.h` or `xxx.aimrt_rpc.srv.h`, which contain the synchronous interface's Service base class `XXXSyncService`;
+- **Step 0**: Include the stub code header file, such as `xxx.aimrt_rpc.pb.h` or `xxx.aimrt_rpc.srv.h`, which contains the synchronous interface's Service base class `XXXSyncService`;
-- **Step 1**: Developers implement an Impl class that inherits from `XXXSyncService` and implements its virtual interfaces;
+- **Step 1**: The developer implements an Impl class that inherits `XXXSyncService` and overrides its virtual methods;
-  - **Step 1-1**: Parse Req and populate Rsp;
+  - **Step 1-1**: Parse the Req and populate the Rsp;
-  - **Step 1-2**: Return `Status`;
+  - **Step 1-2**: Return a `Status`;
-- **Step 2**: Call `RegisterService` method of `RpcHandleRef` during the `Initialize` phase to register the RPC Service;
+- **Step 2**: During the `Initialize` phase, call the `RegisterService` method of `RpcHandleRef` to register the RPC Service;

-Here's a simple protobuf-based example (ROS2 Srv syntax is similar):
+Here is a simple example based on protobuf (the syntax for ROS2 Srv is similar):
 ```cpp
 #include "rpc.aimrt_rpc.pb.h"